-In our analysis we will only include the DESI data at late times that are not overlapping with the \Euclid points in order to avoid spurious correlations between the two surveys.
-Furthermore, as the SNe data from LSST + DESIRE will only reach redshift $z=1.6$, we will only include the DESI data from the full BGs survey and the LRGs and ELGs up to $z=0.9$, thus leaving out the Ly-$\alpha$ forest observations.
+In our analysis we only included the DESI data at late times that do not overlap the \Euclid points in order to avoid spurious correlations between the two surveys.
+Furthermore, as the SNe data from LSST + DESIRE will only reach redshift $z=1.6$, we only included the DESI data from the full BGs survey and the LRGs and ELGs up to $z=0.9$, thus leaving out the Ly-$\alpha$ forest observations.